 In 3.3, a new password reset process was introduced as a new feature option.
 When that was included, it was announced that this would eventually become the standard process.
 With that announcement, I indicated that the switch would be 3.4.0, with the old password reset process remaining as an option until 3.5.0 for users who may need more time to switch over.

-For users who have enabled the new process, you don’t need to do anything.
-For those that have not, you do have some steps to take care of before 3.5.0 comes out.
+For users who have enabled the new process in a previous version (i.e. 3.3.x), you don’t need to do anything.
+For those that have not, you a couple of changes to take care of before 3.5.0 comes out.
 You will need to disable the legacy password reset option under the WP-Members Options > New Feature Settings.

 Note that for existing installs, the emails are untouched during the upgrade process.
-If you have not switched over to the new method for each of these emails, you will probably want to customize the email appropriately.
+If you have not switched over to the new method for each of these emails, you will want to update the password reset email appropriately.
 New (clean) installs where no WP-Members settings exist have new default email content that fits the new defaults.

 You have until plugin version 3.5.0 to fully switch over to the new process at which time the plugin will no longer support the legacy password reset.

 The email confirmation link process has been fully incorporated but will remain an optional feature.
 The setting is moved into “Other Settings”.

 There are a number of improvements in the plugin that for the most part will be invisible to most users: